cseanburns/personal_knowledge_mgmt/src/8-project-setup-wikipedia-part-1.md

     information to complete them.
 Your goal will be to complete these articles.
   - You can start thinking about what's missing from this articles with respect to the **W** questions: who, what, when, where, why, and of course, how.
+  - But you can also think about these articles as narratives, as we discussed in the prior section.
 - Begin to collect and describe at least four sources over the course of the next four weeks.
   - Two sources will come from the library.